jaydeegbobeh/eng88/Cybersecuirty/README.md

 ## Cryptography
 - The study of secure communications techniques that allow only the sender and intended recipient of a message to view its contents.
 - Encryption: the process which transforms the orginal information into an unrecognizable form
-	- Add a key to plain text, use algorith to convert plain text into cipher(unrecognisable) text
+	- Add a key to plain text, use algorithm to convert plain text into cipher(unrecognisable) text

 - Decryption: the process of converting encoded/encrypted data in a form that is readable and understood by a human or a computer
 	- Use key algorith to translate cipher text to plain text (readable)